spookylukey/django-views-the-right-way/docs/_sources/detail-view.rst.txt

    try:
        product = Product.objects.get(slug=slug)
    except Product.DoesNotExist:
-       raise Http404
+       raise Http404("Product not found.")

 This is perfectly adequate code that you should not feel in any way embarrassed about.
 However, this pattern comes up so often in Django apps that there is a shortcut for it — `get_object_or_404
 <https://docs.djangoproject.com/en/stable/topics/http/shortcuts/#get-object-or-404>`_.
-This combines the above logic for, so that you can just write:
+This combines the above logic, so that you can just write:

 .. code-block:: python